wri-china/SPAM-China-1km/README.md

 # SPAM-China-1km-Production

 ## Overview
-This script generates the distribution of crop production at the provincial level in China from 2010 to 2022.
+This project generates the distribution of crop production at the provincial level in China from 2010 to 2022.
 It currently covers 17 types of crops, with plans to expand in the future.
-The script provides detailed information on crop production distribution based on various irrigation technologies.
+The final output provides detailed crop distribution based on various irrigation technologies.you can check the detail script through [github](https://github.com/wri-china/SPAM-China-1km)

 ## Key Features
 - **Historical Data Analysis:** Covers crop distribution data from 2010 to 2022.